aimhubio/aimstack.io/posts/introducing-aimhub-—-aim-now-available-for-teams.md

 * Experiment tracking should be simple.
 * Teams should own their data and infra.
-* Collaboration should be native, not hacked in.
 * ML infrastructure should never be a bottleneck.

 ## Get Started with AimHub today!